 Who We Treat

-Men seeking treatment at WestBridge can present with both symptoms of mental illness with or without substance use, can enter our care via Residential Treatment or Assertive Community Treatment (ACT).
-Average length of stay in both programs varies based on individual needs.
+Individuals seeking treatment at WestBridge can present with symptoms of mental illness with or without substance use.
+Many individuals treated in our Residential Treatment Program and Community Integration Program have experienced multiple hospitalizations and treatment episodes, employment disruption, family distress, and legal involvement.
+Individuals can enter directly into any of our levels of care.
+Lengths of stay in all programs varies based on individual needs.

 Common Diagnoses in Our Program

 Men treated at WestBridge include those diagnosed with thought and mood disorders, anxiety disorders, PTSD, OCD alone, or combined with substance use, including Opioid Use Disorder, Cannabis Use Disorder, or Polysubstance Use Disorder.
 In addition, men who have experienced multiple hospitalizations and treatment episodes, employment disruption, family distress, and legal involvement can be considered for admission.

 WestBridge provides a battery of assessments, along with psychopharmacology evaluation(s), medication monitoring, psychiatry appointments, care management, vocational counseling, and a host of group and individual therapeutic and milieu activities, as well as community based experiences.

 Multiple national population surveys have found that about half of those who experience a mental illness during their lives will also experience a substance use disorder and vice versa.
 Substance use can also lead to changes in some of the same brain areas disrupted in mental disorders, including thought and mood disorders, posing challenges for recovery.

 Some protective factors usually associated with lower rates of substance use are significantly limited among people experiencing serious mental illness.